 For more information about treating sport injuries, consult the physicians at the Penn Musculoskeletal Center.

 1Patrick et al. Orthopaedic Journal of Sports Medicine.
-2015This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+2015This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio